Tracey S. Phillips

 Anne Louise Bannon

 Anne Louise Bannon is an author and journalist who wrote her first novel at age 15.
 Her journalistic work, including 15 years as a TV critic, has appeared in newspapers across the country.
 She is the co-author of Howdunit: Book of Poisons, with Serita Stevens, as well as author of the Freddie and Kathy mystery series, set in the 1920s, the Operation Quickline Series and the Old Los Angeles series, set in the 1870s.
-Her most recent title is Death of the City Marshal.
+Her most recent title is Death of the Chinese Field Hands.
 She and her husband live in Southern California with an assortment of critters.